Vietnam.vn - Nền tảng quảng bá Việt Nam

 Graffiti by Mr. Arhinmäki

-In a Facebook post on June 25, Arhinmäki, a former lawmaker and chairman of the Left Alliance party and Finland’s culture and sports minister from 2011 to 2014, apologized for his “stupid joke,” according to the AP.
+In a Facebook post on June 25, Mr. Arhinmäki, who is known for his enthusiastic support of street art and graffiti writing as a young man, apologized for his “stupid joke” in a Facebook post on June 25.
+He is a former lawmaker and chairman of the Left Alliance party, and served as Finland’s culture and sports minister from 2011 to 2014, according to AP.

-Police are investigating the incident as an act of sabotage and interference with rail traffic, which has been suspended due to the incident.
-The tunnel is used by freight trains to and from the port of Helsinki.
+Police are investigating the incident as an act of sabotage and interference with rail traffic, which has been suspended due to the situation.
+The tunnel is used for freight trains to and from the port of Helsinki.

 "I have committed a crime and I take full responsibility for it," Mr. Arhinmäki told YLE on June 26.
 But he has not agreed to resign as deputy mayor or leave his position on the Helsinki City Council, where the Left Alliance party is supporting him.